Dartanman/ExampleNordicRPGAddons/README.md

 	public boolean hasPermission(Player caster) {
 		return caster.hasPermission(getPermission());
 	}

+All spells must have a applyEffectToTarget() method as well.
+It looks like this:
+	@Override
+	public void applyEffectToTarget(Player caster, LivingEntity target) {
+		// Your code here.
+		// If this is a SelfTargetSpell, caster and target are the same player.
+		// If this is a TargetSpell, caster is the player doing the spell and target is the target of the spell.
+	}

 Make sure you register each Spell you make in your onEnable() like this:

 	NordicRPG.getSpellManager().addSpell(new CustomSpell(String spellName, String permissionToUseThisSpell));